sawyer7246/EffectiveJava-Learn/README.md

 # EffectiveJava-Learn
-Personal notes about the book Effective Java
+Personal notes of the book *Effective Java*